oakestra/oakestra/node_engine/README.md

 The net manager is the component that carries out the network configuration and create the overlay across all the instances.
 This component install a proprietary bridge in the system and place the proxy-bridge process as a TUN device.
 It maintains internally a se of caches that are used to resolve the network call of the containers.
 More info are available in `NetManager/docs`.

+## Monitoring Component

+The monitoring component requires tshark to be installed on the system in order to be able to listen for incoming traffic on the port specified for the microservice.
+The celery task that continuously checks whether the SLA is staisfied, is in 'start-up.sh'

 ## Misc